pymmcore-plus/pymmcore-gui/README.md

 > Install Devices ...` menu in the GUI, or by running `mmcore install` from
 > the command line.)

-**Licensing:**

-> [!NOTE]
-> The bundled application currently includes PyQt6, which is licensed under the
-> GNU General Public License v3.0.
-This means the bundled application is
-> distributed as a combined work under the terms of the GNU General Public
-> License v3.0.
-(If that is limiting for you, please reach out, we may be
-> able to provide a PySide6-based version in the future)

 ## 🖥️ Usage

 ### Launching the GUI (Standalone)